ngrx/platform/projects/ngrx.io/content/guide/component/push.md

 <app-number [number]="number$ | async"></app-number>
 ```

-`async` pipe marks the component and all its ancestors as dirty, but does not trigger the change detection mechanism.
+The `async` pipe marks the component and all its ancestors as dirty, but does not trigger the change detection mechanism.
-It needs `zone.js` microtask queue to exhaust until `ApplicationRef.tick` is called to render all dirty marked components.
+It needs the `zone.js` microtask queue to exhaust until `ApplicationRef.tick` is called to render all dirty marked components.
-So, in order to use the `async` pipe in zone-less mode, we would have to manually trigger the change detection each time
+To use the `async` pipe in zone-less mode, we have to manually trigger the change detection each time an observable
-an observable emits a new value.
+emits a new value.

 Fortunately, the `ngrxPush` pipe solves this problem by scheduling a new change detection cycle in zone-less mode when
 an observable emits a new value.
 It can be used as follows: